Adam262/SHP/readme.md

 **Overview**

-This is the frontend redesign of a client site.
+This is the mobile-responsive frontend redesign of a client site.
 The client wanted a simple, clean and visual single page app.I suggested FullPage.js as a lightweight transition library with the interesting option of horizontal sections; vertical transitions seem a lot more common in SPAs.

 **Technologies Used**